broadinstitute/gumbo_client/README.md

 - Cloud SQL Client
 - Secret Manager Secret Accessor

-They will then need to create a directory creating the connection information and keys:
+You will then need to create a directory creating the connection information and keys for the production database:

 ```
 mkdir -p ~/.config/gumbo